Pylorus: Histology

 Under microscopy, the pylorus contains numerous glands, including gastric pits, which constitute about half the depth of the pyloric mucosa.
 They consist of two or three short closed tubes opening into a common duct or mouth.
 These tubes are wavy, and are about one-half the length of the duct.
 The duct is lined by columnar cells, continuous with the epithelium lining the surface of the mucous membrane of the stomach, the tubes by shorter and more cubical cell which are finely granular.
-The glands contain mucus cells and G cells that secrete gastrin.
+The glands contain mucous cells and G cells that secrete gastrin.

 The pylorus also contains scattered parietal cells and neuroendocrine cells.
 These endocrine cells include D cells, which release somatostatin, responsible for shutting off acid secretion.
 (There is a second hormone-sensitive population near the fundus.)

 Unstriated muscles, which are entirely involuntary, are located at the pylorus.

 Function

-The pylorus is one component of the gastrointestinal system.
+The pylorus is one component of the gastrointestinal tract.
 Food from the stomach, as chyme, passes through the pylorus to the duodenum.
 The pylorus, through the pyloric sphincter, regulates entry of food from the stomach into the duodenum.